 - Educational decisions

 While it is possible to create a parenting plan by simply sitting down between two parties, the assistance of an experienced attorney will allow you to be sure that the language of the agreement will stand up in court and that your rights are not being infringed upon.

-If you are considering divorce or have already begun the process, establishing guidelines for the upbringing of your children is an extremely important step which should be approached with professional legal guidance.
-For a consultation with an experienced Houston parenting agreement lawyer at Holmes, Diggs & Sadler call us today at (713) 802-1777.
+If you are considering divorce or have already begun the process, establishing guidelines for the upbringing of your children is an extremely important step that should be approached with professional legal guidance.
+For a consultation with an experienced Houston parenting agreement lawyer at Holmes, Diggs & Sadler call us today at (713) 766-5355.